dougbutner/web-4/README.md

 ## What is Web 4.0?

 Before we define web 4.0, we must look briefly at the concepts of web 1.0, web 2.0, and web 3.0.
-We will remove the ".0" for the rest of this document.
+We will remove the ".0" for the rest of this document, because it's sooo web 2.0.

  - **Web 1**
 Static files being served from a server to a user's browser.